 - And the overall project will be more profitable

-The good news is that if minor inefficiencies can can result in massive costs, then even incremental improvements to productivity on the job site can save contractors a lot of time and money.
+The good news is that if minor inefficiencies can result in massive costs, then even incremental improvements to productivity on the job site can save contractors a lot of time and money.
 With this in mind, we’ve reviewed some of the most innovative research on construction productivity and highlighted the seven best ways to help you complete projects faster, reduce costs, and increase your profit:

 1: Bring Technology on Board (faster)